Managing Service Account Permissions in Internal Tooling: A Least-Privilege Configuration Guide

 Exact Fix & Configuration

 Implement a policy-as-code layer to enforce dynamic permission boundaries.
-Define explicit IAM roles for each tooling component (e.g., tool-deployer, tool-auditor, tool-secrets-reader).
-Attach scoped policies using exact resource ARNs or namespace identifiers rather than wildcards.
-Integrate short-lived credential issuance via OIDC federation to eliminate static long-lived keys.
+Define explicit roles for each tooling component (e.g., tool-deployer, tool-auditor, tool-secrets-reader).
+Attach scoped policies using exact resource identifiers or namespace paths rather than wildcards.
+Integrate short-lived credential issuance via OIDC workload identity federation to eliminate static long-lived keys.

 1. Apply Scoped IAM Policies